tradingstrategy-ai/docs/source/programming/learn.rst

 QsTrader
 --------

+**QsTrader is no longer maintained**.

 QsTrader is a portfolio optimisation backtesting framework for Python.
 It originally focused on ETFs and stock. `Read more on QsTrader <https://www.quantstart.com/qstrader/>`__.

 Fastquant
 ---------

+**FastQuant is no longer maintained**.

 A simplified one-liner backtesting solution built on the top of Backtrader. `Read more <https://github.com/enzoampil/fastquant>`__.